 All video content is provided via live data streaming.
 The size and bit-rate of video files has been optimised to work with the widest range of internet connection bandwidths as possible, however due to the long duration of some video content within the site there may be some periodic 'buffering' (intermittent pausing of video and audio) while the video stream continues to load the next segment.
 The bandwidth speed and method of your internet connection will determine how often video buffering occurs.

 Video Preview Stills

-Video preview stills are created during the video encoding process and record a series of still images for every second of video material encoded.
+Video preview stills are created during the video encoding process and record a series of frames for every 5 seconds of video material encoded.

 The archive includes many examples of moving image; dances in performance and in rehearsal.
 It may be that you wish to make reference to some of the extracts of dances being developed in rehearsal situations.
 You may wish to write about specific extracts or you may find that you are referencing them as source material when making your own dances.
 We encourage you to acknowledge the dancers in these rehearsal extracts and therefore suggest you use a reference when doing so as follows:

 Give the name of the archive, the year it was created (2009).
 Give the title of the choreography where known, followed by the names of the dancers creating the dance material in brackets, in italics.
 Where the dance is not known, list the dancers without brackets, in italics.
 The permanent url for the particular extract is then provided (see 'View all metadata' to find this URL), then the date you accessed the extract.

 Siobhan Davies RePlay (2009) The Art of Touch (Saxon, Old, Feldman) [online] available from < http://www.siobhandaviesreplay.com/record/index/262 >[27 June 2009].